reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 brew services start mongodb-community@6.0
 ```

-Mongo will start and be ready to use.
+MongoDB will start and be ready to use.

 To connect to MongoDB from our application, we will use the mongoose dependency previously installed.
+Here's a breakdown of how Mongoose interacts with MongoDB:

+- To use Mongoose, we first need to connect to our MongoDB database using the `mongoose.connect()` method, which takes a URI string pointing to the database port.
+- After establishing the connection to the MongoDB database, we can define schemas and models.
+Schemas are blueprints for datatypes use to validate the data received in the request, while models are classes representing a collection of documents in the MongoDB database.
+Models serve as an interface to interact with the MongoDB collection.
+- Mongoose uses the created model to execute the request using its built-in methods like `find()`, `findOne()`, `updateOne()`, `findById()`, etc.

-To make the connection, add the following code to the `index.js` file:
+To establish connection with MongoDB using Mongoose, add the following code to the `index.js` file:

 ```javascript
 const { ApolloServer } = require("@apollo/server");